Book Review: “Tender is the Flesh” by Agustina Bazterrica

 By: Joelle Carr

 It’s almost masochistic to read a dystopian novel in today’s social climate.
 The older I get, the more I read these novels as warning signs.
-“Tender is the Flesh” by Augustina Bazterrica is not your average dystopian take.
+“Tender is the Flesh” by Agustina Bazterrica is not your average dystopian take.

 Originally published in Spanish in 2017, “Tender is the Flesh” comments on society, consumerism, corrupt governments, and the power of language.
 The book’s overtly nauseating plot follows a society where a virus has contaminated animal meat.
 In its stead, the government legalizes cannibalism.
 As animals were herded up and slaughtered, humans referred to as “heads” were bred and raised to serve as a protein source.
 Cannibalism, one of the world’s greatest taboos, has unflinchingly become the standard diet.